 A number of research organizations and publishers of large digital archives are making their texts and metadata available for text mining and analysis.
 The following are some examples.
 Contact your subject librarian for further information.

 EEBO-TCP Early English Books Online - Text Creation Partnership.
-25,000 texts from the first phase of EEBO-TCP were made freely available as open data in the public domain from January 2015.
+25,000 texts from the first phase of EEBO-TCP were made freely available as open data in the public domain.
+Evans-TCP are also available to everyone.
+The full 35,000 texts are available only to EEBO-TCP partners.
+For further information contact EEBO-TCP directly.

 Gale Digital Collections Includes the 17th & 18th Century Burney Collections Newspapers, 19th Century British Library Newspapers, 19th Century UK Periodicals, the Economist Historical Archive 1843-2011, Eighteenth Century Collections Online, Sabin Americana, 1500-1926, The Times Digital Archive, 1785-1985, and others.
 Consult the FAQ for more information about textmining in the Gale Collections.